libvips/libvips/_posts/2024-10-19-nip4-Progress.md

 1. Get all the old nip2 test workspaces loading.
 This will involve implementing a few more workspace widgets.
 Plotting is probably the most work.

-2. Finish drag - drop and copy - paste.
+2. Finish drag/drop and copy/paste.
 It's only half-there right now.

 3. Add the toolkit menu and browser.
 This will probably be a bar down the left.